How to Test Your Internet Speed Properly

 Mistake 3: Testing on a Slow Device

-Your 8-year-old laptop or old phone might not have a fast enough network card to handle your full internet speed.
+Your old laptop might not have a fast enough network card to handle your full internet speed, especially if you have Gigabit fibre.
 Test on a modern, capable computer.

 Mistake 4: Testing During Peak Hours

-Running a test at 8 PM, when everyone on your street is streaming, may show a slower speed (network congestion).
+Running a test at 8 PM, when everyone is streaming, may show a slower speed (network congestion).
 Test at an off-peak time (like 8 AM) to see your true best-case speed.

 What to Do if Your Speed is Slow

-If you followed all the prep steps, used a wired connection, and your speed is *still* much lower than what your plan promises, it's time to act.
+If you followed all the prep steps, used a wired connection, and your speed is *still* much lower than what your plan promises, it is time to act.

 - Run the test 2-3 times to confirm the result.